SBAA By-laws (Amended: 2020)

 2. THE VICE PRESIDENT presides at SBAA meetings in the absence of the President, assists the President and performs such duties as may be assigned to him/her by the President and by the Board of Directors.

-3. THE SECRETARY shall be responsible for recording and maintaining the minutes of all Board and membership meetings and for relevant correspondence.
+3. THE SECRETARY shall be responsible for recording and maintaining the minutes of all Board and membership meetings and for any relevant correspondence.

 4. THE TREASURER shall be the Chief Board Officer of SBAA, who shall be responsible for the care and custody of all SBAA funds: shall render a financial statement at each meeting of the Board, shall have responsibility for all funds and securities of SBAA in such banks, trust companies or safe deposit vaults as the Board may designate.
 He/she shall keep current books of accounts of all distributions and transactions, and such other books of accounts as the Board may require.
 He/she shall do and perform all duties incident to the Office of the Treasurer.
 His/Her account may be audited yearly by an auditor appointed by the Board.
 He/She prepares an itemized financial summary for the current year and projected expenditures for the new year to be available for the joint meeting of Boards in January.
 When required, he/she will facilitate a return to the Internal Revenue Service.
 The Treasurer is responsible with the President for arranging for insurance coverage of all events, exhibits, workshop and keeping a file of all insurance policies.

-5. THREE BIENNIAL TRUSTEES: TRUSTEES assist Officers in planning and executing various operations of the organization.
+5. FIVE BIENNIAL TRUSTEES: TRUSTEES assist Officers in planning and executing various operations of the organization.
 They may serve on specific committees to act as liaisons of the Board at the request of the President.

 A. Any officer may serve as a member of any committee.
 The President shall be an ex-officio member of all standing and special committees.